amitshekhariitbhu/RxJava2-Android-Samples/README.md

 * `Reduce` -> apply a function to each item emitted by an Observable, sequentially, and emit the final value
 * `Skip` -> suppress the first n items emitted by an Observable
 * `Buffer` -> periodically gather items emitted by an Observable into bundles and emit these bundles rather than emitting the items one at a time
-* `Concat` -> emit the emissions from two or more Observables without interleaving them
+* `Concat` -> emit the emissions from two or more Observables without interleaving them.
+[Blog for reference](https://amitshekhar.me/blog/rxjava-concat-operator)
 * `Replay` -> ensure that all observers see the same sequence of emitted items, even if they subscribe after the Observable has begun emitting items
 * `Merge` -> combine multiple Observables into one by merging their emissions
 * `SwitchMap` -> transform the items emitted by an Observable into Observables, and mirror those items emitted by the most-recently transformed Observable